tiffanyqi/personal-website-v1/README.md

 Personal website, which can be found on http://tiffanyqi.github.io.

-Made with HTML, CSS, and JavaScript.
+Made with Jade, HTML, CSS, and JavaScript.

+`npm run gulp`